manufebie/django-project-setup-guide/README.md

 $ sudo apt install virtualenvwrapper
 ```

-## Creating our virtual enviroment
+## Creating our virtual environment
 In your terminal type `$ which python3` to know your Python3 path.
 In my case it was:
 ```
 $ /usr/bin/python3